ethersphere/ethswarm-blog-hugo/content/foundation/posts/bee-v2.7.0-pre-release-notice.md

 This allows node operators to:

-CHECK FOR ACCURACY PLEASE:

-(* Enforce a minimum priority fee for transactions
+* Enforce a minimum priority fee for transactions
 * Avoid underpriced transactions in congested conditions
-* Gain better control over on-chain transaction behavior)
+* Gain better control over on-chain transaction behavior

 Gas estimation logic under EIP-1559 has also been refined for more predictable behavior.